RobRR/average-loi-prem-div-att/README.md

 Time-series attendance dashboard for the 101 League of Ireland Premier Division matches played to date this season, built using `R` and `ggplot2`.

-The visualisations are split into two separate plots to account for the fact that the game between Bohemians and St Patrick's Athletic on Sunday, February 8, 2026 was held at the Aviva Stadium.
+The visualisations are split into two separate plots to account for the fact that the game between Bohemians and St Patrick's Athletic on Sunday, February 8, 2026 was held at the Aviva Stadium, not Dalymount Park.
 The fixture attracted an attendance of 21,472 - the highest crowd of the 2026 LOI Premier Division campaign.

 ---